 Established in 1959, Ford Otosan operates as a joint venture between Ford Motor Company (via Ford Deutschland Holding GmbH: 100% owned by Ford Motor Company) one of the leading and best-selling automobile brands globally, and Koc Holding, Turkey's largest conglomerate active in a variety of sectors from automotive to consumer durables, each holding a 41% equity stake.
 The rest of the Company shares are listed on Borsa Istanbul.

 Extension Project is provided in the extraordinary circumstances of the COVID-19 crisis.
 The Bank's additionality stems from provision of long-term working capital to a long-standing client in the automotive sector during the COVID-19 crisis.

 Environmental and Social Summary

-Categorised B (2014 ESP).
-The Environmental and Social Due Diligence (ESDD) has shown that the environmental and social (E&S) impacts associated with the project are site specific, and readily identified and addressed through established mitigation measures.
-The company operates world class manufacturing facilities and is already largely compliant with the Performance Requirements (PR) through implementation of corporate management systems and progress against existing Environmental and Social Action Plan (ESAP).
-A comprehensive, independent environment, health and safety and labour due diligence was conducted for this new project, in combination with visits from Bank staff, and an updated ESAP has been developed to structure the project and existing operations fully in line with the PRs.
+Original Project Categorised B (2014 ESP).
+The Environmental and Social Due Diligence (ESDD) for the project showed that the environmental and social (E&S) impacts associated with the project are site specific, and readily identified and addressed through established mitigation measures.
+The Company operates world class manufacturing facilities and is already largely compliant with the Performance Requirements (PR) through implementation of corporate management systems and progress against existing Environmental and Social Action Plan (ESAP).
+A comprehensive, independent environment, health and safety and labour due diligence was conducted for the project, in combination with visits from Bank staff, and an updated ESAP has been developed to structure the project and existing operations fully in line with the PRs.